alexisrsantos/Correspondence_Lancet/README.md

 ![Panel B](Panel_B.png)

 #### Analysis of Panel B
 We also must ask ourselves whether the pre-Hurricane period behaved similarly to the historical trends.
-In this [Supplementary Panel]((Panel_B.png), we present the confidence intervals for January-August 2010-2016 and the corresponding total for 2017.
+In Panel B, we present the confidence intervals for January-August 2010-2016 and the corresponding total for 2017.
 As it can be appreciated in this figure, the pre-Hurricane Maria period had 19,542 deaths which fall within the margins of variation observed in the previous years of the decade (even with the ongoing out-migration).

 There is **no** reason to build a counterfactual that does not behaves as it did for the pre-Hurricane Maria period.